davehorton/node-examples/README.md

 ```
 Before we try it out, notice a couple of things:

 + We're handling a multi-part body in a POST request.
 The POST body has been nicely parsed for us into a javascript object that represents the data provided in the provided form variables (remember: the POST request contained the data in url-encoded strings, but we get to access them easily as properties in the 'req.body' object).
-We got that done for us for free by the 'multer' middleware we included in the main app.js file.
+We got that done for us for free by the [multer](https://github.com/expressjs/multer) middleware we included in the main app.js file.

 + The uploaded file has been automatically saved in a temp directory and made available to us with information including the original filename and so forth.